splunk/public-o11y-docs/infrastructure/metric-pipeline/metric-pipeline-intro.rst

 The driving mechanism behind metric pipeline management are aggregation and data dropping.
 For each metric you send to Observability Cloud, you can control the ingestion volume with a set of aggregation and data dropping rules.

-* Aggregation lets you roll up your selected metric data into new metric time series (MTS) that take up less storage and increase computational performance.
+* Aggregation lets you roll up your selected metric data into new metric time series (MTSs) that take up less storage and increase computational performance.
 To learn more, see :ref:`aggregation`.
-* Data dropping lets you discard any data you don't want to keep after aggregation rules are applied.
+* Data dropping lets you discard any metrics you don't want to retain for monitoring.
 To learn more, see :ref:`data-dropping`.

 .. _aggregation: